lipebello/retrorama-icons/README.md

 Log in you pi through WINSCP or another FTP program and go to folder ./home/pi/RetroPie/retropiemenu/icons and copy the files there (make a backup of your old icons if you want them in the future)

 Enjoy

+It is forbidden to edit content without prior authorization and use in any kind of commercial way